UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

-Based on descriptions of bottlenecks in CMA process workflows described by Lawley, and the expected structure of TA1 and TA2 outputs, we forecast that a major problem will be assembing a geologic dataset well-characterized and standardized enough to be useful across scales and study areas to extract fairly specific CMA-relevant information.
+Based on descriptions of bottlenecks in CMA process workflows described by Lawley, and the expected structure of TA1 and TA2 outputs, we forecast that a major problem will be assembing a geologic dataset that is sufficiently well-characterized and standardized to be useful across scales and study areas to extract fairly specific CMA-relevant information.
 Given this expected challenge, we will devote extra effort to internally characterizing and harmonizing geologic map units, in order to provide appropriately queryable TA1 and TA2 datasets.